 Can you believe, it’s coming to the end of the year and the decade?!
 Here at ABS, we want to wish all of our customers a merry Christmas and a wonderful start to 2020.

 Unfortunately, burglaries don’t stop just because it’s Christmas.
 The aftermath of a break-in can be emotionally and financially devastating.
-There are however, many steps you can take which will greatly reduce the risk of your home being targeted.
+There are, however, many steps you can take which will greatly reduce the risk of your home being targeted.

-Here’s our top home security tips to help keep your property safe and secure this Christmas.
+Here are our top home security tips to help keep your property safe and secure this Christmas.

 Check Your Locks

-It sounds obvious, but when everyone is having a good time security around our home can lapse.
-Thieves will look for any opportunity to break into your home, so leaving doors or windows unlocked is practically inviting them for in Christmas Dinner.
+It sounds obvious, but when everyone is having good time security around our home can lapse.
+Thieves will look for any opportunity to break into your home, so leaving doors or windows unlocked is practically inviting them for Christmas Dinner.